codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

 .. rst-class:: section-heading
 .. rubric:: Conclusion

 Those are the primary ways in which DBAs can make back-ups when using Galera Cluster.
-There are some third-party software that provide some more advanced methods (e.g., XtraBackup).
+There are some third-party software that provide some more advanced methods (for example, XtraBackup).
 But these are the more straightforward and most common methods.

 .. container:: bottom-links